Factbox: Oil majors in Myanmar in spotlight after UN call for sanctions

 The pipeline is known as Moattama Gas Transportation Company (MGTC) and has MOGE and Thai PTT as partners.

+Chevron has been disclosing payments to the government of Myanmar via the Extractive Industries Transparency Initiative (EITI).
+According to EITI data, Chevron paid around $50 million to Myanmar between 2014 and 2018.

+According to EITI’s reports, payments to MOGE are with oil and gas in kind.

-According to Reuters calculations, based on figures disclosed by Total for Yadana payments and Chevron’s share in Yadana, Chevron’s payments should have amounted to close to $700 million between 2015-2019, including around $560 million to MOGE.
+According to Reuters calculations, based on figures disclosed by Total for Yadana payments and Chevron’s share in Yadana, Chevron’s payments to MOGE could be around $560 million between 2015 and 2019.

 PTTEP